Djaytan/mc-jobs-reborn-patch-place-break/README.md

 The patch is very simple: each block is marked as a "player" one.
 This information is persisted over restart of the server.
-At payment time, if the breaking block is the one placed by a player, the payment will be cancelled no matter who is the breaker.
+At payment time, if the breaking block is the one placed by a player, the payment will be cancelled no matter who is the breaker and without limit of time.
 Easy and efficient, this does the trick.

 ## Setup